Practical information about New Zealand

 We recommend that you contact your GP or an authorised private vaccination clinic for information about vaccinations.
 You can also read more about the rules regarding travel vaccinations here.

-Please pay attention to the regulations regarding yellow fever – especially if your journey involves entering via a country where yellow fever exists.
+Please be aware of the rules about yellow fever – especially if you are entering via another country where yellow fever is present.
 Some countries require proof of yellow fever vaccination upon entry.
-Always carry your vaccination certificate in your hand luggage when you travel.
+Your vaccination certificate should therefore always be carried with you in your hand luggage when you travel.

 Travel terms and conditions

-Please make sure to read our general booking conditions thoroughly, as they form part of the contractual agreement for tours purchased with TourCompass.
-Tours purchased from us are covered by the ‘Package Travel Regulations’.
+Please read our general travel terms and conditions carefully, as these are part of the agreement terms for tours purchased at TourCompass.
+Tours purchased from us are covered under the “Package Travel Act”.

 All the flights and flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 When you pay, you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels, and other services) is listed on it.